jaszczurtd/LAN-Scanner/README.md

 # LAN-Scanner
-Simple iOS (mixed Swift/obj-c) Local Area Network scanner
+Simple iOS Local Area Network scanner

+Created with Xcode Version 9.4.1, using C, Obj-C, and Swift PingOperation by Michael Mavris
+SimplePing by Apple Inc.

+Some functionality on simulator is unavailable (Wifi SSID)

+Usage: download, compile, run and enjoy